Proofreading Nonfiction Books: How Much Does It Cost? Should You Hire A Proofreader? How to Find a Proofreader, and More

 So, to help my NONFICTION author clients, who are in the US, since that’s who I work with and that’s the publishing industry I know, I give you this:

-1. A quick definition of proofreading and what is proofreading
+1. A quick definition of proofreading and what proofreading is

-2. An answer to the question “How much does proofreading cost?”
+2. An answer to the question, “How much does proofreading cost?”
 (For nonfiction)

 3. How to know if you need to hire a proofreader or not.